 - Preheat oven to 375°.
 Prepare baking sheets by lining with parchment paper or use silicone baking mats.

-- In the bowl of a standing mixer, cream together the butter and sugars until creamy and smooth.
-Mix in the eggs and vanilla just until combined, (do not over mix).
+- In the bowl of a standing mixer, cream together the shortening, softened butter and sugars until creamy and smooth, (do not over mix).
+Mix in the eggs, egg yolk and vanilla just until combined.